 Who needs a visa?

-Anyone who is not eligible to enter the United States visa free under the Visa Waiver Program (VWP), or is not exempt from the visa requirement.
-Please note: Travelers born in the United States and those who hold dual citizenship with the United States must enter and depart the United States on U.S. passports.
+Anyone who is not eligible to enter the United States visa free under the Visa Waiver Program (VWP), or is not exempt from the visa requirement must obtain a visa before traveling to the United States to request entry.
+U.S. citizens, including dual nationals who hold both Icelandic and U.S. citizenship must enter the United States on a U.S. passport.

 What type of visas are available?

-On occasion, U.S. Embassies receive inquiries or complaints from foreign travelers about being delayed at the port of entry in the U.S. due to screening problems or being continuously sent to secondary screening.
+On occasion, United States Embassies receive inquiries or complaints from foreign travelers about being delayed at the port of entry in the United States due to screening problems or being continuously sent to secondary screening.

-Please note that U.S. Embassies do not have the authority to intervene on behalf of such travelers.
-However, DHS does have a redress process for reviewing the inquiry or complaint of an individual traveler.
-Travelers can request an audit of their case by completing and signing the redress request form located at http://www.dhs.gov/trip and following the website instructions for submitting it to DHS.
+Please note that United States Embassies do not have the authority to intervene on behalf of such travelers.
+However, Department of Homeland Security does have a redress process for reviewing the inquiry or complaint of an individual traveler.
+Travelers can request an audit of their case by completing and signing the redress request form available at http://www.dhs.gov/trip and following the website instructions for submitting it to Department of Homeland Security.